purduesigbots/pros-docs/v5/okapi/api/control/async/async-vel-integrated-controller.rst

 An `AsyncVelocityController <abstract-async-velocity-controller.html>`_ that uses the V5 motor's onboard control.
-If you are trying to create an instance of this class, you should most likely be using the `AsyncControllerFactory <async-controller-factory.html>`_ instead of a constructor from this class.
+If you are trying to create an instance of this class, you should most likely be using the `AsyncVelControllerBuilder <async-vel-controller-builder.html>`_ instead of a constructor from this class.
 Throws a ``std::invalid_argument`` exception if the gear ratio is zero.

 Constructor(s)
 --------------